 All NSA volunteers have been thoroughly background screened.
 We also uphold a strict practice of ‘two or more’, which means that no one child is ever alone with any one adult.
 Additionally, parents are required to sign their children ages 6-10 in and out of workshops.
 No child under 10 years old will be released from a workshop without a parent or guardian signing them out.
 For children 11 and older, it is the responsibility of the parent(s) and their child to decide upon an arrangement that works for them at conclusion of each workshop.

 My child/teen is apprehensive about attending.
 What can I tell him/her that may put them at ease?

-This can be a very normal response, especially for first timers.
+This is a normal response, especially for first timers!
 We often hear from parents and kids/teens that once they get past the initial nervous moments, they feel like they’ve known the other attendees forever.
 Actually, many parents report that once their kids attend their first workshop, begrudgingly, and get involved with a new group of friends, that they don’t see much of them again until it’s time to leave on Sunday!
-If you or your child is still apprehensive, have a listen to our our pre- and post-conference NSA Family Radio broadcasts from 2012.
-They paint a first-hand, accurate picture of what to expect.
-Click here to listen to the archived broadcasts.
+If you or your child is still apprehensive, members of our Family Programs Committee and Teen Advisory Council would be happy to reach out to you or your teen prior to conference to go over what to expect and ease minds.

 Who should I contact with questions prior to attending the conference?

 Still on the fence?
 Check out these videos from a few of our NSA Parents!